Taj Mahal and Rajasthan Tiger Tour in India

 Another gem that you will discover on this India Tigers and the Taj Mahal Tour is Keoladeo National park in Bharatpur.
 A manmade and managed wetland area.
 With around 380 species of birds recorded along with other flora and fauna.
 It is a beautiful mosaic of habitats that support 27 species of mammals, 13 reptiles, seven amphibians, around 58 species of fish and countless number insects and pollinators.

 Every year thousands of migratory waterfowl visit the area for winter breeding.
 The sheer number of birds has often led to the region being declared one of the richest bird areas of the world.
 Keoladeo is a treat to visit in the winter months it has many resident bird species that can be seen all year round along with mammals like hyenas, jackals and reptiles like the monitor lizard and pythons.

-The journey continues to the city of Agra to see the Taj Mahal.
+This Taj Mahal and Rajasthan Tiger Tour continues to the city of Agra to see the Taj Mahal.
 A monument to romantic love and the epitome of Mughal architecture.
 Created in pristine white marble set with precious stone pietra dura and offset by buildings of red sandstone.
-The Mausoleum was built by the Emperor Shah Jahan for his wife Mumtaz Mahal who died in childbirth in 1629 and the court went into mourning for two years.
+The Mausoleum was built by Emperor Shah Jahan for his wife Mumtaz Mahal who died in childbirth in 1629 and the court went into mourning for two years.